9 Hair Wellness Tips for Healthier Hair This Summer

 - Dampen hair before swimming.
 This coats strands so they’re less likely to absorb chlorinated water.

-- After a swim, wash hair with a clarifying shampoo, followed by a moisturizing shampoo and conditioner.
-Note: For colored or dry hair, skip the clarifying shampoo.
+- After a swim, wash hair with a clarifying shampoo, followed by a hydrating shampoo and conditioner.

 - If you don't have time for a wash, stop dehydration by rinsing the saltwater or chlorine out of your hair ASAP.